Monastery of Siloe: Description

 The design of the monastic building was entrusted in 1999 to the architect Edoardo Milesi from Bergamo.
 The project is inspired by 12th-century Cistercian architecture—for example, in the quadrangular plan, the cloister facing the lower chapter room reminiscent of a baptismal font, and the orientation of the church favoring sunlight exposure—but integrates contemporary forms and bioarchitecture techniques and materials (local stone, wood, copper, and iron).

-The monastery stretches over a surface area of 38,000 m².
+The monastery stretches over a surface area of 38,000 m^{2}.
 The building is structured around a square layout with sides of about 40 meters, internally dividing areas for worship, hospitality services, and the residence of the monastic community.
 At the center is a square-plan cloister of 14 meters, onto which the south, east, and west wings open, while the church building occupies the north side.
 The complex is completed by the Chapel of the Holy Trinity, the Chapel of Light, and the Hermitage of the Saints.

 Inside the monastic area, there are painted and sculptural works by contemporary artists such as André Beuchat, Mario Caffaro Rore, Piero Casentini, Nino Giammarco, Giuseppe Lafavia, Rodolfo Lacquaniti, Cesare Lucarini, Umberto Mastroianni, Arnaldo Mazzanti, Nino Mezzaro, Gianriccardo Piccoli, Pinuccio Sciola, Rino Sgavetta, Alessio Tasca, Alberto Timossi, and Silvio Tironi.